 Some of the challenges we are currently working on together include:

-Identifying and defining some of the problems our institutions and communities are grappling with.
+Defining some of the problems our institutions and communities are grappling with.

 Developing insight from wider networks.